Qlik-PE/testdrive-tutorial/site/_snowflake/tutorial/compose-info.md

 that are used for reporting.
 Additionally, even more energy is expended amending the ETL code as the business and warehouse change over time.

-Qlik Compose for Data Warehouses (formerly Attunity Compose) automates the time-consuming tasks of building and maintaining data warehouses and data marts.
+Qlik Compose for Data Warehouses automates the time-consuming tasks of building and maintaining data warehouses and data marts.
 It’s model-driven approach generates the necessary artifacts and ETL scripts to automatically manage your entire data warehouse lifecycle.
 As a result,